samuelhilpert/eduvmstore/README.md

 ### Environment Setup

-To configure sensitive information and environment-specific settings, create a `.env` file in the `eduvmstorebackend/config` directory.
+To configure sensitive information and environment-specific settings (for development and testing), create a `.env` file in the `eduvmstorebackend/config` directory.
 Find the required variables below (replace `<...>` with your values):

 ```dotenv